pranavgoyal0102/DataNest_Backend/README.md

 These are deliberate and documented rather than hidden.

-**Sync can miss a row written during a pull.** `updatedAt` is stamped in application code *before* the write commits, so a row stamped `T` can commit after one stamped `T+5`.
-A client that already advanced past `T+5` will not see the `T` row again.
-Deriving the cursor from returned rows rather than from "now" narrows the window considerably but does not close it.
-The real fix is a monotonic, database-assigned sequence to sync on instead of a wall-clock timestamp.

 **Permanent delete leaves no tombstone.** `DELETE` removes the row outright, so a client offline across *both* the trash and the delete never learns the file is gone.
 The trash-first requirement narrows this — the tombstone exists for the whole window between the two calls — but closing it